What are the symptoms of diabetic kidney disease?

 - Have higher cholesterol and triglyceride levels.

-You may have symptoms if your nephropathy gets worse.
+You may have symptoms if your kidney disease gets worse.
 They include:

 - Swelling (edema), first in the feet and legs and later throughout your body.